acdh-oeaw/arche-docker/README.md

       ```
       local   all             all                                     peer
       ```
     * Run `psql` inside the container (`docker exec -ti -u www-data acdh-repo psql`) and create a user with `CREATE USER user_name WITH PASSWORD 'strongPassword';`.
 Of course you must also grant user proper priviledges.
 If you absolutely trust him/her, you can simply make user an admin (`CREATE USER user_name WITH SUPERUSER  PASSWORD 'strongPassword';`).
-If you prefer granting him/her a read only access, use a separate GRANT commands - `GRANT USAGE ON SCHEMA public TO user_name; GRANT READ ON ALL TABLES IN SCHEMA public TO user_name;`.
+If you prefer granting him/her a read only access, use a separate GRANT commands - `GRANT USAGE ON SCHEMA public TO user_name; GRANT SELECT ON ALL TABLES IN SCHEMA public TO user_name;`.
     * Restart the Docker container so changes take place - `docker stop acdh-repo` and `docker start acdh-repo`.

 Internal repository's database should be now accessible from your host system at `127.0.0.1:portYouChosen`.